zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/017-en_US-RTM_Unified_Field_Framework.md

 - **Phenomenological impact.** Such nonlocalities modify the RTM field equation from a simple Poisson form to an integrodifferential equation.
 They can smear sharp α-gradients and introduce dispersion in the α-wave propagation speed.

-Together, these quantum effects—tunneling, Casimir-like pressures, and nonlocal dispersion—add rich new dynamics to the RTM framework.
+Together, these quantum effects, tunneling, Casimir-like pressures, and nonlocal dispersion, add rich new dynamics to the RTM framework.
 In practice, one must balance the desired classical gradient-driven phenomena against unwanted quantum leakage or smoothing, guiding the design of metamaterial profiles and operational regimes.

 **3.1.4 One-Loop and Two-Loop Quantum Corrections**